Hunca/345/README.md

     - Repeats.

 * switchPlayer()
-        - Used to swap plaers, currently not implemented for use.
+        - Used to swap players, currently not implemented for use.

 ---